thirtythreeforty/dpfwebui/doc/internals.md

 `window.host.dispatchEvent(new CustomEvent('message',{detail:args}))`

-The `DISTRHO::WebHostUI` and JS `DISTRHO.UI` classes use the above mechanism to map some useful plugin methods, like the ones shown in the first code example of the main README.
+The `DISTRHO::WebUI` and JS `DISTRHO.UI` classes use the above mechanism to map some useful plugin methods, like the ones shown in the first code example of the main README.